rein168/forkuya/README.md

 # forkuya
-An simple typing app with AAC functions.
+A simple typing app with AAC functions.